FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

 \subsection{Connection to Prior Work}

-This paper is a significant improvement over FASTREAD, the tool proposed in our prior work on automatic support for literature reviews.
-FASTREAD was an incremental SVM tool for finding relevant papers built after analyzing 32 other incremental SVM methods (including three supposed state of the art methods taken from the medical and legal literature~\cite{wallace2010semi,miwa2014reducing,cormack2014evaluation}).
-While FASTREAD was somewhat useful for selecting which papers to read next, it offered no support for the {\bf RQ1, RQ2, RQ3} issues that are solved in this paper.
+This paper is a significant improvement over FASTREAD, the tool proposed in our prior work~\citep{yu2018finding} on automatic support for literature reviews.
+In this prior work~\citep{yu2018finding}, the authors \begin{enumerate} \item Analyzed the shortcomings of existing systematic review tools, e.g. Abstrakr~\footnote{http://abstrackr.cebm.brown.edu}~\citep{wallace2012deploying}, EPPI-Reviewer~\footnote{http://eppi.ioe.ac.uk/cms/er4/}~\citep{thomas2010eppi}, Rayaan~\footnote{http://rayyan.qcri.org/}~\citep{Ouzzani2016}. \item Compared different approaches, such as search-query based methods~\citep{zhang2011empirical,Umemoto2016ScentBar}, reference-based methods~\citep{jalali2012systematic,felizardo2016using,wohlin2014guidelines}, supervised learning~\citep{cohen2006reducing,adeva2014automatic}, semi-supervised learning~\citep{liu2016comparative}, unsupervised learning~\citep{malheiros2007visual}, and found that active learning is the most efficient in reducing the cost of primary study selection. \item Constructed three software engineering systematic literature review datasets by reverse engineering from the original publications. \item Mixed and matched the state of the art active learning approaches~\citep{wallace2010semi,miwa2014reducing,cormack2014evaluation} to generate 32 possible combinations. \item The resulting best method FASTREAD had top rank performance across all datasets and significantly outperformed the three existing state of the art methods. \end{enumerate} More details on FASTREAD will be provided in Section~\ref{sect: FASTREAD}.
+While FASTREAD was the state of the art approach for selecting which papers to read next, it offered no support for the {\bf RQ1, RQ2, RQ3} issues that are solved in this paper.